canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 The remodelling process (requires _snapd 2.61_ or later) is triggered by either via the [snapd's REST API](https://snapcraft.io/docs/snapd-api), or running the following command on the device.

+Remodelling can never downgrade the system's base snap.
+For example, remodelling from `core22` to `core20` is not supported.

 ```bash
 sudo snap remodel <new-model.assert>
 ```